To the current CEO of Pret A Manger Clive Schlee,

 This contrast to your “Rising Stars” program should make anyone question the true intention of your “kindness” as I pointed out in my open letter to the Pret Foundation Trust.
 It is like what one reviewer compared Pret to a “Mafia” organization I posted in Pret A M*ffin.
 No, of course Pret is not a mafia organization, but what does a mafia organization do best?
 They rule in every corner of a region, give money to the city and charities, to school projects and hospitals, and of course to the police and politicians, and even the press, while getting free range and their backs covered to build their organization and destroy lives.
 So, I can empathize with this reviewers comparison.

-Quote from your blog about the Rising Star program and the idea for them to run a shop entirely by former homeless people:
+Quote from your (now former) blog about the Rising Star program and the idea for them to run a shop entirely by former homeless people:

 “Our shop idea lost momentum when we returned home.
 People pointed out that we didn’t have enough Rising Stars at a management level to actually run the shop.
 Others felt we might be leaving them too exposed, as we are usually careful to integrate Rising Stars into our shop teams.”